EdyJ/blender-to-unity-fbx-exporter/README.md

 When Unity imports the FBX file all objects receive a rotation of -90 degrees in the X axis to preserve their visual pose.
 As the objects in the FBX already have a rotation of X+90 then the undesired rotation is canceled and everything gets imported correctly.

-#### Why not use the "Experimental - Apply Transform" option?
+#### Why not use the "Experimental - Apply Transform" option of the default FBX Exporter?

 This option doesn't work with object hierarchies of more than 2 levels.
 Objects beyond the 2nd level keep receiving unwanted rotations and scalings when imported into Unity.

-#### Why not simply using the .blend files in the Unity project?
+#### Why not import the .blend file directly in the Unity project?

 Requires Blender to be installed in the system, so:

 - it's a no-go for publishing packages in the Asset Store.
-- .blend files don't work in Unity Cloud Build.
+- .blend files don't work with Unity Cloud Build.

-## Notes
+## Known issues

-- Not tested with armatures nor animations.
-Feel free to open an issue with a simple repro scene if you encounter any problem.
-- Negative scales are imported with an unexpected but equivalent transform.
+- Negative scaling is imported with a different but equivalent transform in Unity.
 Example: scale (-1, 1, 1) and no rotation is imported as scale (-1, -1, -1) and rotation (-180, 0, 0).
-This is equivalent, and may be changed to, the original scale (-1, 1, 1) and rotation (0, 0, 0) in Unity.
+In Unity this is equivalent, and may be changed to, the original scale (-1, 1, 1) and rotation (0, 0, 0).
+- Child objects in instanced collections receive an unneeded 90 degrees rotation in the X axis.
+Clearing this rotation in Unity gives the expected result. (#3)

-#### Tested:
+#### Tested and working:

-- Mixed EMPTY and MESH hierarchies with depth > 3
+- Mixed EMPTY and MESH hierarchies with depth > 3.
-- Local rotations
+- Local rotations are preserved.
-- Non-uniform scaling
+- Non-uniform scaling.
+- Mesh modifiers.
-- Multi-user meshes, with and without modifiers
+- Multi-user meshes and linked objects, with and without modifiers.
-- Partial selections (Selected Objects Only)
+- Partial selections (Selected Objects Only).
 - Hidden objects and collections (eye icon in the outliner).
 - Disabled objects (monitor icon in the outliner).
 Imported with MeshRenderer disabled in Unity.
 - Disabled collections (monitor icon in the outliner).
 - Excluded collections (unchecked in the outliner).
 Won't be exported.
-- Nested collections
+- Nested collections.
-- Objects with their parent in a disabled/excluded collection
+- Objects with their parent in a disabled/excluded collection.
-- Mesh modifiers

 ## About the author